PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 1. To populate dependency arrows in the flow run graph
 2. To determine execution order for concurrently submitted units of work that depend on each other

-!!!
-Tasks as dependencies
+!!! note "Tasks vs. other functions"
-    **Only results from tasks** inform Prefect's in-flow dependency capabilities.
-Return values from non-task-decorated functions, including subflows, do not carry the same information about their origin as task results.
+    **Only results from tasks** inform Prefect's ability to determine dependencies.
+Return values from functions without task decorators, including subflows, do not carry the same information about their origin as task results.

-For example, compare how submitting tasks to the `ConcurrentTaskRunner` behaves both with and without stating their upstream dependencies:
+For example, compare how tasks submitted to the `ConcurrentTaskRunner` behave with and without stated upstream dependencies:

 === "Without dependencies"